Calamari Union

-Calamari Union is a 1985 Finnish surreal comedy film, the second full-length film by the director Aki Kaurismäki.
-The film's cast includes well-known Finnish actors and rock musicians.
+Calamari Union is a 1985 Finnish surreal comedy film written, directed, produced, co-edited, and co-scored by Aki Kaurismäki.
+It stars numerous well-known Finnish actors and rock musicians.

 Plot

-Fifteen desperate men named Frank band together to escape from the repressive Kallio district of Helsinki.
-An English-speaking man named Pekka joins the bar room conspirators, whose avoidance of last names helps them outsmart obstructing forces as they sneak through dark alleys and the tunnels of the Helsinki metro.
-Taking advantage of the night, their goal is to reach the magical seaside district of Eira.
+15 desperate men, all named Frank, band together to escape the repressive Kallio district of Helsinki for the city's upscale seaside borough of Eira.
+Joined by an English-speaking man named Pekka, they sneak through dark alleys and the tunnels of the Helsinki metro, all the while avoiding the use of surnames to outsmart obstructing forces.

 Reception

-An absurdist comedy, the film is considered to be a satirical cult classic.
+The film is considered to be a satirical cult classic.
 Caryn James of The New York Times described the film as "gleefully absurdist", adding that Kaurismäki "takes over the American gangster film and flavors it with his improbable humor".
 Others have drawn connections between The Saimaa Gesture and Calamari Union and the Finnish punk movement.

 Film references

 One scene features the characters watching the 1918 film Father Sergius in a movie theater.